-For Ordinance purposes, a Covered Employee7 is someone who performs on average at least ten hours of work per week in the previous month for compensation in San Francisco, is entitled to payment of at least minimum wages under California Labor Code or a Wage Order, or participates in a Welfare-To-Work Program.
+For Ordinance purposes, a covered employee7 is someone who performs on average at least ten hours of work per week in the previous month for compensation in San Francisco, is entitled to payment of at least minimum wages under California Labor Code or a Wage Order, or participates in a Welfare-to-Work Program.
 It is unclear from the Ordinance if a Covered Employee must have worked at least ten hours in every week of the previous month to participate.
+However, the Complaint Form made available by the Department asks: "Have you worked an average of 10 hours/week in the previous calendar month?"
+By using an averaging, an employee with fluctuating hours that go below 10 in some weeks would seemingly be covered under this Ordinance.

 Measuring participation by hours worked in the previous month potentially allows Covered Employers to drop employees in any month following insufficient qualifying hours.
-As a practical matter, a Covered Employer will probably not want to monitor hours for this purpose and take advantage of this provision, at least with respect to employee-paid benefits, such as an employee's pre-tax election to pay for commuting expenses.
+As a practical matter, a Covered Employer will probably not want to monitor hours for this purpose and take advantage of this provision, at least with respect to employee only-paid benefits, such as an employee's pre-tax election to pay for commuting expenses.